lipido/mvcblog/README.md

 In addition to the minimum components, this example contains:

 - A view helper class (ViewManager), which includes a layout system for the views.
+All your views are embedded inside _layouts_, which contain all the repetivive HTML (headers, footers, css declarations, etc).
+You can use more than one layout if you want (in the example, we use two layouts).
 - An simple internationalization helper class (I18n).

 # Requirements